PeterLuschny/Riemann-On-the-number-of-Primes/ConvertingToLaTeX.md

 (1) Save a copy of the Html file and change the file-suffix to ".tex".
-    Delete all lines before the first line of Riemann's text starting "<p>The best way to express ..." and after the last line of the text.
+    Delete all lines before the first line of Riemann's text starting "The best way to express ..." and after the last line of the text.

 (2) Use an editor to